Find your phone with your Google Assistant

 - Tap Menu and make sure the Google Account listed is the one you want to link to your voice.
 To switch accounts, click the triangle next to the Account name and choose the correct Account.

-- In the top right corner of the app Home screen, tap Devices .
-Find the device card of the Google Home you'd like to link to your voice.
+- In the top right corner of the app's Home screen, tap Devices .
+Find the device card or the device you're setting up with Voice Match.

-- From the device card, tap the blue banner labeled Multi user is now available or Link your account.
+- From the device card, tap the blue banner labeled Multi user is now available, Link your account, or Get personal results with Voice Match CONTINUE.

 - If you haven’t already agreed to what is required to get help from your Assistant, you’ll see a screen outlining the permissions.
-Tap YES I’M IN.
+Tap I agree.

-- Follow the prompts to teach Google Home to recognize your voice.
+- If you've never set up Voice Match and trained your voice, follow the prompts to teach your Assistant to recognize your voice.
 You'll say "Ok Google” twice and “Hey Google” twice.
-Note: This turns on Personal results.

 Step 2.
 Find your phone!